Ongoing support

 Technology and people

-Automated monitoring surfaces the changes.
+Automated tracking surfaces the changes.
 Kipanga project managers provide the judgment — assessing impact, recommending next steps, and following through when action is needed.

 4 pillars of support